bigdata-i523/hid325/notebook.md

 * 09/18/17: Participated in online discussion
 * 09/24/17: Listened to previous tutorial to get used with jabref
 * 09/25/17: Need help with jabref/ ask question about it tomorrow
+* 12/01/17: Attended online office hour and asked questions about how upload jupiter notebook and final project.